AyishaSandiford/rock-paper-scissors-pp2/README.md

     - Select the pages link from the setting menu on the left hand side
     - Under the GitHub Pages from the source section drop-down menu, select the master branch
     - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-    - The live link can be found here - [Rock-Paper-Scissors Live Site]()
+    - The live link can be found here - [Rock-Paper-Scissors Live Site](https://ayishasandiford.github.io/rock-paper-scissors-pp2/)

 ## Solved Bugs / Fixes
-- I tried calling the play function directly when either the Rock, Paper or Scissors buttons were pressed.
+1) I tried calling the play function directly when either the Rock, Paper or Scissors buttons were pressed.
 However, the play method takes a parameter which is 0, 1 or 2 depending on if the player choose Rock, Paper or Scissors respectively.
 So instead of using the play function for each button’s event listener, I instead used a separate and unique function for each event listener and from that function, I called the play button with the appropriate parameter value depending on which button was pressed.
 I knew which button was pressed based on the function that responded to the event.

-- I received an error after trying to use a variable before it was declared.
+2) I received an error after trying to use a variable before it was declared.
 I then made sure I declared all of my variables before using them.

-- I placed some of my code into functions so to reuse it in different areas of my application
+3) I placed some of my code into functions so to reuse it in different areas of my application

+## Styles and Features
+- I chose a background color of lightblue because I thought the color went back nicely with the game.
+- I played around with different fonts at first.
+I was looking for a playful type of font and I chose playfair Display font to give this effect

 ## Credits